jhlumd/soricloud/README.md

   * BCrypt - v3.1.7

 ## Features
-An in-depth discussion of some notable features including details of my implementations and challenges faced:
+An in-depth discussion of select features including details of my implementations and challenges faced:

 ---

 ### Continuous audio playback through navigation
 Users can navigate to different pages within the website without interrupting the currently playing track.
 Clicking the play button on a different track stops the current playback before starting the new one preventing overlap.

-Uninterrupted and non-overlapping playback is demonstrated in the screen recording below by the steady progress of the `SeekBar` and timestamp in the music player interface docked at the bottom of the view as well as on the `Waveform`s.
+Uninterrupted and non-overlapping playback is demonstrated in the screen recording below by the steady progress of the `SeekBar` and timestamp in the music player bar interface docked at the bottom of the view as well as on the `Waveform`s.

 ![Example screenshot](./demo/continuous_play.gif)